derektypist/random-quote-machine/README.md

 Information Architecture - Quote is structured into text and author.

-    Text                                                        Author
+    Text                                                        Author                  Random Index
-    "Hope smiles from the threshold of the year to come,        Alfred Lord Tennyson whispering.
+    "Hope smiles from the threshold of the year to come,        Alfred Lord Tennyson        0 whispering.
 It will be happier."
     "O, wind, if winter comes, can spring be far behind?"
-Percy Bysshe Shelley "Spring is nature's way of saying, 'Let's Party!'""
-Robin Williams "Sweet April showers do spring May flowers."
-Thomas Tusser "As full of spirit as the month of May, and as              William Shakespeare gorgeous as the sun in Midsummer."
+Percy Bysshe Shelley        1 "Spring is nature's way of saying, 'Let's Party!'""
+Robin Williams              2 "Sweet April showers do spring May flowers."
+Thomas Tusser               3 "As full of spirit as the month of May, and as              William Shakespeare         4 gorgeous as the sun in Midsummer."
     "There are two seasons in Scotland: June and Winter."
-Billy Connolly "People don't notice whether it's winter or summer          Anton Chekhov when they're happy."
+Billy Connolly              5 "People don't notice whether it's winter or summer          Anton Chekhov               6 when they're happy."
-    "Summer Afternoon---summer afternoon; to me those have      Henry James always been the two most beautiful words in the English language."
+    "Summer Afternoon---summer afternoon; to me those have      Henry James                 7 always been the two most beautiful words in the English language."
     "Autumn is a second spring when every leaf is a flower."
-Albert Camus "In seed time learn, in harvest teach, in winter enjoy."
-William Blake "Winter is the time for comfort, for good food and warmth, for the touch of a friendly hand and for a talk     Edith Sitwell beside the fire: it is time for home."
+Albert Camus                8 "In seed time learn, in harvest teach, in winter enjoy."
+William Blake               9 "Winter is the time for comfort, for good food and warmth, for the touch of a friendly hand and for a talk     Edith Sitwell               10 beside the fire: it is time for home."
-    "Thank you for your kind words"                             Daphne Pink "It looks as though you had a great time Derek"             Andrea Harrison
+    "Thank you for your kind words."
+Daphne Pink                 11 "It looks as though you had a great time Derek."
+Andrea Harrison             12